Table of Contents

 Abstract

-DNA methylation involves the covalent transfer of a methyl group to the C-5 position of the cytosine ring on a DNA strand which can affect gene transcription.
-DNA methylation is both heritable and modifiable.
+DNA methylation involves the covalent transfer of a methyl group to the C-5 position of the cytosine ring on a DNA strand.
+DNA methylation is both heritable and modifiable and can affect gene expression.
 In recent years, epigenome-wide association studies using high-throughput technologies have associated variation in DNA methylation levels with normal and pathological aging processes in human populations.
-Consequently, DNA methylation patterns have been used to construct epigenetic clocks [...]
+DNA methylation patterns have been used to construct epigenetic clocks which can serve as [...]

 TOP